This Is How Many Calories You Really Burn at Your Favorite Fitness Classes

 Another great option for music lovers, Pound is a group fitness class that adds drumming (using drumstick-like instruments called Ripstix) to traditional cardio and strength moves.
 Its constant movement burns between 500 and 900 calories per session while working infrequently used muscles.
 Remember: Avoid these group fitness class mistakes for the best experience.

 Fun fact: Spinning, or any form of indoor cycling, can burn more calories than running.
 With your legs and heart pumping, you could burn up to 600 calories per session—all while enjoying a fun atmosphere.
 Some classes have fun disco or pop music; others bring the outdoors indoors so it feels like you’re biking through valleys and hills.
 Try a few types to see what motivates you most.
+You might find yourself investing in your own spin shoes for indoor cycling in no time.

 Row, row, row your fake boat and torch serious calories.
 While you can tone and strengthen upper body muscles with resistance band rowing exercises, the rowing machine is where it’s at.
 The exact number of calories burned on a rowing machine differ greatly based on your weight, but you can burn 500-800 calories per hour.
 And no, that’s not a dream.
+Check out the best home rowing machines to start hitting your fitness goals.

 Pole dancing has a risqué stereotype, but it’s slowly being recognized as a legit workout routine that strengthens muscles and improves flexibility.
 It burns 250-350 calories, but in more advanced classes, you could burn almost 300 additional calories.